Questions

 The log file SMS_DM.log on the site system server also records communication between Mac computers and the management point that is set up for mobile devices and Mac computers.
 The following sections list log files that are on the site server or that are related to specific site system roles.

-READ ALSO: What is framing in design?
+READ ALSO: What is the use of MDI form?

 What is the difference between SQL log and error log?